bitwarden/sm-kubernetes/README.md

 ### Configuration settings

-A `.env` file will be created underthis workspace's root directory once the Dev Container is created or `make setup` has been run.
+A `.env` file will be created under this workspace's root directory once the Dev Container is created or `make setup` has been run.
 The following environment variable settings can be updated to change the behavior of the operator:

 * **BW_API_URL** - Sets the Bitwarden API URL that the Secrets Manager SDK uses.
 This is useful for self-host scenarios, as well as hitting European servers